 Then, we talked about what to do if there weren’t obviously any of those clues in the sentence or surrounding sentences.
 We made another anchor chart.

-Then, we used a passage from the book A Dog’s Life to tap in to some authentic literature.
+We also used a passage from the book A Dog’s Life to tap in to some authentic literature.
 This activity showed the students that you can, indeed, use context clues in real books, not just in the sentences their teachers show them.
 (You can print a copy of the document here) This is a great small group lesson.
 Here’s an example of how I show them to use context clues in the passage

-I recently created a new project to help my students work on mastering their context clues skills!
+I recently created a new context clues project to help my students work on mastering their context clues skills!
 I am so excited about this project because it gives students so many ways to look at context clues and is FUN!
 They are basically going on a 7-stop trip around the world.
 At each country they visit, they have some sort of conundrum that they must solve using their context clues.
 At each stop along the way, they collect a little token, and when they’ve collected all of their tokens and glued them on to their postcard recording sheet, they are done!
 It is the perfect way to round out our study!